 2.01 APPEARANCE

-[a] Cars shall be a reasonable representation of the style of car used for off-road, desert or trial racing.
+Cars shall be a reasonable representation of the style of truck used for off-road, desert or trial racing.
+Bodyshells should cover the entire chassis and exhaust pipe of the truck.
+Front Shock towers should not be exposed.